net-daemon/docs/docs/v3/app_model/custom_config.md

 ---
 This page describes how to create and configure a custom configuration provider.
 If you are happy with the standard config providers described in the [Instance applications](/v3/app_model/instancing_apps.md) page then you don't need to read this page.

-### IOptions and Ini Files
+### IOptions and ini Files

 The default Microsoft implementation of config comes via the `Microsoft.Extensions.Options.IOptions` interface that can be configured at application startup and then injected into subsequent classes.

-If you would perfer to use ini files for your config instead of yaml files you can use a [ini file config provider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.ini.iniconfigurationprovider?view=dotnet-plat-ext-6.0) (or any other IConfigurationProvider).
+If you would prefer to use ini files for your config instead of YAML files you can use a [ini file config provider](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.ini.iniconfigurationprovider) (or any other IConfigurationProvider).

 ### How the default config is configured

 Within `program.cs` the `HostBuilder` startup instructs the framework to use the default NetDaemon configuration defined inside the core NetDaemon app:

 ```csharp